izzet/dlio-ml-workloads/dlrm/README.md

 ## Splitting Dataset

-To streamline the training and overcome the memory requirement to preprocess the dataset, the dataset should be splitted into smaller parts via `1_split_dataset.sh`.
+To streamline the training and overcome the memory requirement to preprocess the dataset, the dataset should be split into smaller parts via `1_split_dataset.sh`.
 An example usage of the script is the following:

 ```bash
 ./1_split_dataset.sh <dataset_dir> <split_dir> [split_line]